The BDRD for those aged 18 and under

 Two hours will be spent in a masterclass-style performance class.
 We ask participants to prepare a piece for this class, and there will be a pianist available to accompany.

 The remaining two hours will be taken up with two short workshops.
 These classes are designed to target specific areas of interest and we hope there will be something for everyone.
+Classes will be run according to demand and availability of tutors, and some classes will have limited capacity, so please book early to increase the chances of getting your first choice.

-In 2017 we offered the following classes:
+In 2019 we are offering the following classes:

 A workshop helping you to make your staccatos shorter, your accents more powerful and your slurs smoother.
 With demonstrations, exercises and practice techniques to take away with you.